baiger/recipes/wiki/mayonnaise.md

 The separation of oil and water phases is the most frequent problem with traditional mayonnaise, particularly when it experiences sharp temperature change such as refrigeration.
 If that happens, you can usually re-emulsify the mixture slowly into a new egg yolk or heavy cream (cream is itself an oil-in-water emulsion).
 Too thick an emulsion may also break more easily.

 James Peterson, in his book *Sauces*, introduces a sous vide method to "stabilize" the mayonnaise: cooking the egg yolks in a 60&deg;C water bath for 30 minutes before whipping the sauce.
+This method also pasteurizes the egg yolk, making the mayonnaise safer.
 He also suggests 1-2% additional lecithin for a more stable emulsion.

 Other emulsion stabilizers can be considered.
 They are usually either emulsifiers or thickeners.
 Salt in the recipe can also help maintaining the repulsion between dispersed oil droplets through the electric charges of ions, but too much salt can also destabilize the emulsion.